Up to 5-10% of the population (depending on how you define it) suffers from a chronic condition known as hypothyroidism.

 But the upside and this upside is huge, is that you can take advantage of therapies that are at least 15-17 years ahead of the curve!

 How would you like to wait 15-17 years before you start feeling better?
 This proposition is unsettling.

-I understand you may be hesitant to trust a website such as mine about your health, but how on earth does it make sense to keep getting the same information and advice from doctors who all treat the exact same way?
+I understand you may be hesitant to trust a website such as mine about your health, but how on earth does it make sense to keep getting the same information and advice from doctors who treat you the exact same way?

 If you are someone who has been treated for over 10 years and you are STILL not feeling better then it might be time to consider a different approach.

 I know that it can be difficult to find sources to trust and this is exactly why I provide links to scientific studies which support any of the claims you see on my website.

 I suggest you do your own research, learn to understand some of the basics, and try to make your own informed decision about your health.

 After all, life is too short to spend 10+ years experiencing symptoms such as fatigue, weight gain, cold intolerance, low libido, and so on.

 Takeaways & Conclusion